-We believe Tafida should be given the chance of life, and the opportunity to recover, and the Gaslini Children’s Hospital in Genoa, Italy, shares our opinion.
-Doctors there are willing to treat Tafida but the Royal London Hospital is trying to stop us, and is thereby denying our wishes and surely our right as parents to act in what we know to be the best interests of our beloved daughter.
+We believe Tafida should be given the chance of life, and the opportunity to improve, and the Gaslini Children’s Hospital in Genoa, Italy, shares our opinion.
+Doctors there are willing to treat Tafida but the Barts NHS Trust, which runs the Royal London Hospital, has taken legal action to prevent us from taking our daughter out of the country.

 Here are a few facts about Tafida: she is not dying, she is not brain dead and nor does she have any underlying medical or genetic conditions.
 She has a sleep and wake cycle, she can feel pain, she is able to move her limbs, face, lips, mouth and head and she can track us with her eyes as we move around the room.

 Please visit our “Save Tafida” Facebook page to see for yourself how our daughter is very much alive.